-This research investigates the influence of Governance on CSC Performance with the mediating role of CSC Visibility.
+This research intestigates the influence of Governance on CSC Performance with the mediating role of CSC Visibility.
 The mediating role of CSC Visibility significantly influences CSC Performance, as shown in Table 5.
 This study also found empirical evidence that having a dedicated governance team consisting of technical and non-technical personnel is important in defining security problems and solutions in CSC in the manufacturing industry, especially Java Island in Indonesia.
 Apart from that, accessing all supply chain business processes, namely CSC Visibility, requires good governance from the company.
 Security incidents cannot be handled only with technical support.
 Hence, good governance management can manifest company actions in creating coordinated conditions that have coherent coherence between all company members regarding decision-making in supply chain management to create effective CSC Performance efficiency in business implications, especially in the supply chain process.

 This research is expected to contribute to practical business practices for manufacturing companies to evaluate their networks thoroughly and prioritize governance standards and policies that will increase their visibility among their supply chain partners, both internally and externally.
 Because of the maturity level of cyber security, supply chain partners, internally and externally, protect remote access to cyber systems from exploitation.
 All CSC partners must prioritize cyber security and work together to secure their networks from unwanted intrusions.
-Implementing ISO 27001, ISO 28000, ISO 28001, and other ISO certifications can also help prevent and solutions cyber-attacks on management information systems.
+Implementing ISO 27001, ISO 28000, ISO 28001, and other ISO certifications can also help prevent and solutions cyter-attacks on management information systems.
 This implementation requires establishing a dedicated governance team and creating an integrated system to increase network visibility to make CSC more secure.
 It will impact CSC's performance, which will be effective and efficient in implementing the supply chain process.
 The limitation of this research is that it only examines it from the perspective of manufacturing companies on the island of Java in Indonesia.
-Hence, there are some suggestion for the future research that can expand be take other population distribution to Indonesia or other Indonesian islands.
-Apart from that, the future research can also employ qualitative methods, such as interviews with business practitioners, to examine the CSCRM approach from the perspective of end-users or distributors.
-This qualitative approach would complement the quantitative methods used in this study, which provided a broader picture based on the samples participating through questionnaires.
-Qualitative methods would offer deeper insights into the different perceptions and expectations of legal regulations and the business environment.
+Future research can expand the population distribution to Indonesia or other Indonesian islands.
+Apart from that, you can also examine the CSCRM approach from the perspective of end-users or distributors with different perceptions and expectations of legal regulations and the environment.